Dr. Alex Stone, DPT, CSCS

 Therabody TheraCup: Bottom Line

-After testing it ourselves, It suffices to say that this is an excellent smart cupped device from a trusted brand.
+After testing it ourselves, it suffices to say that this is an excellent smart cupped device from a trusted brand.
 We are totally sold on the suction-heat combo (sprinkle in the vibrations to relax).

 Our Take: